plhv-authenticator/.github/profile/README.md

 Yes, we are building a **password less authentication interface** for both Mobile and Web applications.
 We have been doing this project since **September 2020**🥳.

+# How it works:
+Once the user create account with plhv-auth.
+A **unique 6-digit** code will be generated, this will help the user to login to the application.
+The 6-digit Code will be change in every 1 minute, So the unauthorized people can't access to your application till they find the correct code.
+Every time the user need to enter the correct Code for login to application.

+#
 ✨**Features Coming Soon...**